mehulagg/gitlab_test/doc/user/project/merge_requests/getting_started.md

 CAUTION: **Caution:**
 This feature might not be available to you.
 Check the **version history** note above for details.

-Choose an reviewer to designate someone as the person responsible for the review of the merge request.
+Requesting a code review is an important part of contributing code.
+However, deciding who should review your code and asking for a review are no easy tasks.
+Using the "assignee" field for both authors and reviewers makes it hard for others to determine who's doing what on a merge request.
+Merge request reviewers easily allow authors to request a review as well as see the status of the review.
+By simply selecting one or more users from the **"reviewers"** field, the assigned reviewers will receive a notification of the request to review the merge request.
+This makes it easy to determine the relevant roles for the users involved in the merge request, as well as formally requesting a review form a peer.

 Open the drop down box to search for the user you wish to review.

 ### Enable or disable Merge Request Reviewers **(CORE ONLY)**